jbakabaam/UDACITY-SQL/README.md

 ### Overview:
 Investigate a poorly designed database for Udiddit, a social news aggregator.
 I designed a new, normalized and performant database and migrate over data from the previous database.

+### Project Details:
+-- Part I: Investigate the existing schema
+-- Part II: Create the DDL for your new schema
+-- Part III: Migrate the provided data